Federal income tax: Rules & ways to reduce your tax burden

 Read more: Income tax brackets unveiled

-The way the marginal tax system works, each portion of your income is taxed at the rate that corresponds to the tax bracket it falls into.
-For example, if you are a single filer and you have taxable income of $100,000, meaning you fall into the 22% tax bracket, you don’t pay a 22% tax rate on all of your income.
-Instead, you pay 10% on the first $11,600, and so on.
+Under a progressive marginal tax system, each portion of your income is taxed at the rate that corresponds to the tax bracket it falls into.6 For example, if you are a single filer and you have taxable income of $100,000, you fall into the 22% tax bracket.
+Instead, you pay:

-The purpose of the progressive tax system is to ensure that high-income earners who can afford to pay more do so while those with lower incomes are able to keep more of their money for living expenses.
-While the tax rates and income rates for those brackets have changed over time, the progressive nature of our tax system hasn’t.
+The purpose of this tax system is to ensure that high-income earners who can afford to pay more do so, while those with lower incomes are able to keep more of their money for living expenses.
+Tax and income rates within these brackets have changed over time, but the progressive nature of the tax system has not.

 Distinguishing marginal tax rate vs. effective tax rate

-Many people pay a lot of attention to their marginal tax rate, meaning the tax rate that applies to the highest portion of their income.
-Another way of evaluating your tax burden is by considering your effective tax rate, also known as your average tax rate, which can be found by dividing your total tax bill by your total income.
+You can also evaluate your tax obligations by considering your effective tax rate, also known as your average tax rate, which can be found by dividing your total tax bill by your total income.

 Maximizing tax benefits: Leveraging tax deductions